GreenSaladLeaf/Bike-Share/README.md

 ```
 only one result which is station name and station id equal to 'cicero ave & wellington ave'

-- To address the station name = station id and station name = 'buckingham fountain'
+- To address the station name = station id and station name = 'buckingham fountain' with 2 station id = '15541' and '15541.1.1'
 ```sql
 WITH formatted_data AS (
   -- Refer to step 3